ChuanMeng/QPP-GenRE/README.md

 ## 2. Inference using fine-tuned LLaMA
 The part shows how to directly use our released checkpoints of finetuned LLaMA-7B to predict the performance of BM25 and ANCE on TREC-DL 19, 20, 21 and 22 datasets.
-Please run `judge_relevance.py` and `predict_measures.py` to finish one prediction for one ranker on one dataset.
+Please run `judge_relevance.py` and `predict_measures.py` sequentially to finish one prediction for one ranker on one dataset.
-Specifically, `judge_relevance.py` aims to automatically generate relevance judgments for a ranked list; the generated relevance judgments are saved to `./output/`.
+Specifically, `judge_relevance.py` aims to automatically generate relevance judgments for a ranked list returned by BM25 or ANCE; the generated relevance judgments are saved to `./output/`.
 `predict_measures.py` is used to compute different IR evaluation measures, such as RR@10 and nDCG@10; the computed values of an IR evaluation metric are regarded as predicted QPP scores; predicted QPP scores for one dataset will be saved to a folder that corresponds to the dataset, e.g., QPP scores for BM25 or ANCE on TREC-DL 19 will be saved to `./output/dl-19-passage`.